philips-labs/k8s-software-concepts-day/intermediate/README.md

 ## Deploy a pod with a sidecar container

-Navigate to the volume directory:
+Navigate to the sidecar directory:

 ```bash
 cd ../sidecar